 We have a selection of excellent venues for delivery of our Coastal Activity Leader Training courses this year:

-- The Wild things! venue is the Findhorn Village Centre, where our office base is located in FIndhorn.
-The facilities are excellent, and we have access to the incredible coastline from Findhorn to Lossiemouth, along the Moray Firth, for the practical sessions.
+- Wild things! is based in Findhorn Village Centre, where our head office is located in FIndhorn.
+There are wonderful on site facilities, with access to the incredible woodlands at nearby Culbin Forest and Sanquhar Woods for the practical and outdoor sessions.

-Our Coastal Activity Leader Training is just £450 for the full course.
+Our Coastal Activity Leader Training costs just £525 for the full course.
 The course fee includes tuition, assessment, registration fees, and all necessary materials.
 The fee does not include accommodation or any meals.
-We can supply a list of nearby accommodation for each venue if required.
+We can supply a list of nearby accommodation for each course location if required.

 Select your chosen course from the dates and options listed above and complete the online booking form and make payment to confirm your place.

 Please feel free to Contact Us for additional information, or if you wish to pay a deposit to secure your booking.